 - Many tier II and III interventions aren’t carried out by qualified educators.

 - There isn’t enough capacity in tier II and III interventions.

-Luckily, with the right approach, an RTI program can be implemented to maximize student success.
+Luckily, an RTI program can be implemented to maximize student success with the right approach.

 Here are the key tips that our panel of experts highlighted as remedies to these challenges:

 When an RTI program isn’t based on data, students end up being selected for interventions based on having the loudest parent or teacher rather than need.
 At Friendswood ISD in Texas, the RTI committee chose a handful of assessments and defined specific data points for each tier, so student priority wasn’t based on conjecture.
 They also looked at the results of each assessment and assigned results a red, yellow, or green classification.
 If a student’s assessment results were assigned a red for multiple assessments, then that was a clear sign they needed an intervention.
 If a student was only assigned red on one assessment, but the others were yellow or green, the general education classroom teacher would work with the interventionist to address the student’s needs in the classroom.

 These data reviews were held with all teachers of a grade level.
 This way, the teachers would get a big picture of all students’ needs in their grade level.
 Thus, they were more compliant if a student in a different classroom got support over one of the students they were worried about because they could see that the data pointed to this decision.
 This also shifted the perspective among teachers from “my students” to “our students.”